Top

 Gules three Lions passant guardant in pale Or a Label Azure.

-Note: The blazon does not describe the lions as “armed and langued Azure” (with blue claws, fangs and tongues), this was implicit: lions were presumed to be “armed and langued Gules” unless on a field gules (red), in which case, the former was implied.
+Note: the blazon does not describe the lions as “armed and langued Azure” (with blue claws, fangs and tongues), this was implicit: lions were presumed to be “armed and langued Gules” unless on a field gules (red), in which case, the former was implied.
 Nor does it set the number of points on the label, these were arbitrary during the period (1239–72) and various renderings of these arms display labels with three or five points.

 Without the label, these were the Royal Arms of England from 1198 to 1340, whose first recorded use is in the second Great Seal of Richard I, Cœur de Lion.